kelindar/tales/README.md

-# Threads Library Design Document
+# Tales Library Design Document

 ## Overview

-The threads library provides high-performance, memory-efficient logging and querying of game events with actor-centric access patterns.
+The Tales library provides high-performance, memory-efficient logging and querying of game events with actor-centric access patterns.
 It's designed for logging speech and other game events with the ability to query historical data for specific actors.

 ## Core API